Welcome Home

 Have your photo taken with fellow alumni, family or friends inside a 1977 VW Bus.
 You can be as goofy or as serious as you want!
 It’s your call!
 Find your photos after Homecoming on the K Office of Alumni Engagement Facebook page.

-10:00 a.m. – 4:00 p.m. | A.M.
+10 a.m. – 4 p.m. | A.M.
 Todd Rare book Room

 Location: Room 326, Upjohn Library Commons

-10:00 a.m. – 7:00 p.m. | Intercultural Center Open to Alumni
+10 a.m. – 7 p.m. | Intercultural Center Open to Alumni

 Location: Room 110, Weimer K. Hicks Center

 Stop by as your schedule allows to see the Intercultural Center.
 The Intercultural Center in Hicks is the home for Intercultural Student Life programs, initiatives, and dialogues that center on the lived experiences and voices of marginalized student populations.
 The space is reserved for students and strives to cultivate an inclusive campus culture that celebrates our community’s many differences while affirming our shared interconnections.
 The Intercultural Center provides 24-hour access to students, so don’t be surprised to find current students meeting, studying, relaxing, or playing music as you stop in.
-We encourage you to engage in dialogue with them.
-Staff from The Office of Intercultural Student Life will be available in the Intercultural Center from 11:30 a.m. to 1:30 p.m. if you would like to learn more about Intercultural Student Life and ways to get involved.

-10:10 a.m. | Class of 1997 Reunion Photo
+10:10 a.m. | Class of 1993 Reunion Photo

 Location: Stetson Chapel

 Say Cheese!
-The Class of 1997 will have a reunion photo taken at Stetson Chapel at 10:10 a.m.
+The Class of 1993 will have a reunion photo taken at Stetson Chapel at 10:10 a.m.

-10:20 a.m. | Class of 2002 Reunion Photo
+10:20 a.m. | Class of 1998 Reunion Photo

 Location: Stetson Chapel

 Say Cheese!
-The Class of 2002 will have a reunion photo taken at Stetson Chapel at 10:20 a.m.
+The Class of 1998 will have a reunion photo taken at Stetson Chapel at 10:20 a.m.

-10:30 a.m. | Class of 2007 Reunion Photo
+10:30 a.m. | Class of 2003 Reunion Photo

 Location: Stetson Chapel

 Say Cheese!
-The Class of 2007 will have a reunion photo taken at Stetson Chapel at 10:30 a.m.
+The Class of 2003 will have a reunion photo taken at Stetson Chapel at 10:30 a.m.

 10:30 – 11:30 a.m. | Departmental Receptions